Cover art and interior decorations by Clive Hicks-Jenkins

 Novelist Howard Bahr writes, "When a person reads a Marly Youmans poem, all the spaces ‘round about fall silent.
 The busy world is hushed, and her words, each one perfect and pinned in its perfect place, rise into the silence and burst into light.
 I, a poor mortal, can explain her work in no other terms."

 Marly Youmans is poet and novelist, author of five books of poetry and nine novels.
 She has won national awards and many "best of the year" citations.
-Her fiction and poetry has been lauded by writers and critics.
+Her fiction and poetry have been lauded by writers and critics.
 Greg Langley, former Books Editor of The Baton Rouge Advocate, says: "Youmans is a writer of rare ability whose works will one day be studied by serious students of poetry."
 John Wilson, longtime editor of Books & Culture, writes that "Youmans (pronounced like "yeoman" with an "s" added) is the best-kept secret among contemporary American writers.
 She writes like an angel--an angel who has learned what it is to be human."

 A Southerner astray in upstate New York, she has lived for the past two decades within sight of Kingfisher Tower and the lake James Fenimore Cooper called Glimmerglass.
 No wonder she dreamed the Fool and the Red King and Princess Wentletrap.